 87. Hair transplantation is the only permanent solution for hair loss.

-88. Gender is one thing that cannot be identified by a hair strand.
+88. Gender is the one thing that scientists cannot identify by a strand of hair.

-89. Hair extensions are made from mostly from people of the Chinese and Indian heritage.
+89. Almost all hair extensions come from people of the Chinese and Indian heritage.

 90. The anticipation of sex makes hair grow faster.